 The problem is that when the maggots inside the cheese are dead and are ingested, they can cause severe illness by damaging the intestinal walls.

-Casu Marzu is one of the few foods that eye protection is recommended, the bugs can actually jump 6 inch upward when bothered.
+Casu Marzu is one of the few foods that eye protection is recommended; the bugs can actually jump 6 inches upward when bothered.

 The root is grown mainly in Africa and South America.